bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/custom-order-confirmation.md

 1. Navigate and locate the Open Source Checkout folder using the terminal, and run `npm ci` to download dependencies.
 2. Run `npm run build` to generate a `/dist/` folder with all the files.

-When using Open Source Checkout to view changes and test implementations through the UI, deploy, and install the custom confirmation page.
+When using Open Source Checkout to view changes and test implementations through the UI, deploy and install the custom confirmation page.
 More details are below.

 ### Properties available on the custom order confirmation page
 When a store uses a custom confirmation page, some properties are attached to the `window.checkoutConfig` object on the checkout page.
 These properties are: